montacasa/montacasa-sitemap-generator/README.md

 ## Usage

 - Install the package with `npm i @montacasa/sitemap-generator`.
-- And run the generator script with a list of links - either a variable of type array or a file containing one link per line.
+- And run it with a list of links - either a variable of type array or a file containing one link per line.

 ### Example with a variable